 Rules and Pricing for Filming in New York

 You’ve finally decided to fulfill your dream of shooting your production in the Big Apple.
-You’ve got your story, your cast, crew, and locations (if you don’t, or are just not happy, you may wanna check out our best locations in New York), but hold on – what is it that you hear about a film permit?
+You’ve got your story, your cast, crew, and locations (if you don’t, or are just not happy, you may wanna check out our collection of filming locations in New York), but hold on – what is it that you hear about a film permit?
 Do you need one?
 How much does it cost?
 How hard is it to obtain one?
 How long will it take?
-In this article, we’ll deep dive into the film permitting process in New York, and answer all of your questions.
+In this Giggster article, we’ll deep dive into the film permitting process in New York, and answer all of your questions.

 What is a film permit?

 A film (or stills) permit allows you to legally carry out your production in the region that gave the permit.
 A permit is always issued prior to the shooting, after submitting details about the shoot including locations, dates, times, equipment, cast and crew, use of special effects, pyrotechnics, actions and stunts.

 It is usually the responsibility of the location manager of the shoot to obtain a permit, and every city and state has an office that handles permitting.
 In New York, the Office of Film, Theatre and Broadcasting issues permits to productions filming on location in the City of New York and provides free police assistance, parking privileges and access to shoot at most exterior locations free of charge (after paying for the permit, that is).

 Thankfully, not all filming activity requires a permit.
 In New York, things work a bit differently as compared to how they are in LA.
 In NYC, as far as permits are concerned, productions can be divided into three categories: